-If you're involved in the world of MMA, boxing, muay thai or any other combat sport, you've probably come across an athlete or fighter wearing a sauna suit.
-It's hard to miss - especially because most of the crap that's out there looks like a shiny garbage bag.
+If you're involved in the world of MMA, boxing, Muay Thai or any other combat sport, you've probably come across an athlete or fighter wearing a sauna suit.
+It's hard to miss - especially because most of the suits out there look like shiny garbage bags.
 You've also probably wondered what the point of a sauna suit is - is it for weight loss?
-Is the sauna suit to keep their muscles and joint warm?
+Is the sauna suit to keep their muscles and joints warm?
 Does the sauna suit help fighter's cut weight?

 All of the above.
 But there's more.
 We quickly went over it in our Fighter's Glossary, but it deserves a longer explanation.
 Keep reading to find out what a sauna suit is, what it's purpose is and where you can find the best sauna suit for MMA, boxing and weight loss.

 A sauna suit for MMA and boxing is a set of pants and a shirt/jacket that is typically used to increase sweating, blood circulation and weight loss.
 It’s usually recommended that sauna suits are to be worn by professionals only, because there can be a risk of losing too much water, which can lead to a host of other issues.

 Sauna suits are often worn by boxers, MMA fighters and athletes in other sports to lose the last bit of weight / water weight before a competition.

 WHY DO FIGHTERS WEAR SAUNA SUITS?

 Fighters try to weigh in at the lowest weight class physically possible for themselves to make, because it can then translate to an advantage during the fight.
 For example, let’s say that you walk around at 180lbs, but you fight in the 155lbs division.
 If you’re able to lose 25 lbs and weigh in at 155lbs, which typically involves dehydration, you can then regain some weight right before the fight.
 That extra weight during the fight can lead to a significant advantage over your opponent.